Sketchware-Pro/Sketchware-Pro-Website/blog/get-battery-charge.md

 Toast.makeText(getApplicationContext(),"Device is not fully charged",Toast.LENGTH_LONG).show(); }
 ```
-Apart from BATTERY_STATUS_FULL, other battery status integers which can be used include
+Apart from BATTERY_STATUS_FULL, other battery status integers which can be detected include

 BATTERY_STATUS_CHARGING